nevisdale/protoc-gen-broker/README.md

 # protoc-gen-broker is a protoc plugin to generate a broker interface for protobuf messages.

 # Description
 The goal is generating contracts by protobuf models.
-That can makes easy data transfer with broker.
+It can make easy data transfer with broker.
 Plugin supports JSON and protobuf encodings.

 The plugin generates a broker interface with methods:
 - method for sending to broker;